Bluefinger/rythe/README.md

 ## Goals
 * Provide a tree-shakeable FRP library for use with bundlers like Rollup
-* Have better performance while providing similar ergonomics/API to libraries like Flyd, RxJS
+* Have good performance while providing similar ergonomics/API to libraries like Flyd, RxJS
 * Make use of Typescript as the implementation language for the library for better type documentation and interfaces

 ## Documentation